 - Family history – rheumatoid arthritis tends to run in the families.
 Having a family member suffering from rheumatoid arthritis increases the risk of the disease.

 Signs and Symptoms

-Rheumatoid arthritis affects also the cervical part of the spine.
+Rheumatoid arthritis affects also the cervical part of the spine causing back pain.
 Once the cervical spine is affected it will cause various signs and symptoms.
 The earliest symptom is pain, which results from the overall joint inflammation.
 As the diseases progresses, the signs and symptoms tend to get worse.
 Except pain, there is also stiffness of the neck, making it difficult to move the neck in different positions.
 The inflammatory process can cause cervical subluxation of the neck, which leads to spinal cord compression.
 The compression of the spinal nerves leaves to sensation problems, muscle weakness, breathing problems, etc. Changes in the bowel or bladder control can also occur, leading to bladder or bowel incontinence.